rameshrajamani/SmartBot/README.md

 **System Configuration**

 This is tested in the CPU so you dont need to spend for GPU.
-And it works fine and the system configuration the above is developed and tested
+And the SmartBot is developed and tested under the below configurations

 Processor : 12th Gen Intel(R) Core(TM) i5-1240P   1.70 GHz
 RAM - 16 GB